 The Source and Target fields can be populated by selecting text in the respective columns and using Ctrl-F. The text can also be typed in manually.
 By clicking on the Replace button () (or Ctrl-H), the user opens the Replace with field along with Replace options:

 The Case checkbox () ensure that capitalization is taken into account for searches.
 The filter button at the extreme right shows how many segments match the criteria (2 in the example above).
-The Clear all filters button () simply resets any searches or filter active.
+The Clear all filters button () resets any searches or filter active.

 Each criterion has different options that can be accessed by clicking on the filter name.

 The Revisions tab will display all the changes that have been made by team members at any time during the translation process.
-The same scheme used in the CAT info pane is used in this tab — addition with a green background and deletions with a reddish one.
+The same scheme used in the CAT info panel is used in this tab — addition with a green background and deletions with a reddish one.

 The tab will also include information on the name of the user who modified the text, as well as the time and date of the action.

-The Comments to Segments and Comments to Document tabs are used for real-time communication between the team members.
+The Comments to Segments and Comments to Document tabs are used for real-time communication among the team members.
 For example, project managers can leave instructions for the team in the Comments to Document tab and linguists can exchange ideas at the segment level.

 Propagate to segments with different case usages.
 There could be times when the text in a segment is a repetition of another segment, but the words are capitalized differently.
 If this option is checked, Smartcat will propagate the text to segments regardless of the capitalization but with two possible options: